-Miss Maureen McBride
+Dr Maureen McBride

 - Research Associate: Scottish Children's Neighbourhoods (Educational Leadership & Policy)

-My research interests include poverty, class inequalities, racialisation and racism, religion, nationalism, and social policy more broadly.
-I co-edited and contributed to No Problem Here: Understanding Racism in Scotland, a book published by Luath Press in January 2018.
-I previously worked for the Scottish Centre for Crime and Justice Research and What Works Scotland, conducting research on a range of research projects including an exploration of the educational needs and experiences of refugee children in Scotland; analysis of community development responses to hate crime; and an evaluation of the Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012.
+Prior to joining the CNS research team in 2018, I worked for the Scottish Centre for Crime and Justice Research and What Works Scotland, conducting research on a range of research projects including an exploration of the educational needs and experiences of refugee children in Scotland; analysis of community development responses to hate crime; and an evaluation of the Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012.
 My background before returning to university to study for my PhD was in hospitality and employability.